Wind down to sleep

 Constant or prolonged stress can lead to something called ‘hyperarousal’.
 Our arousal system is part of the autonomic nervous system that helps control alertness and bodily functions.

-Jess, a RN/RM working in a small remote town, felt on edge and unable to wind down.
-She had been a midwife for 4 years and her job was very demanding.
-She often worked overtime and the health service she worked at was always short staffed.
+Jess, an RN/RM working in a small remote town, felt on edge and unable to wind down.
+She had been a midwife for four years, and her job was very demanding.
+She often worked overtime, and the health service she worked at was always short-staffed.

 “I have anxiety, and I wake up so many times during sleep.
 It’s like I’m ‘tired and wired’ all the time.
-I really want to sleep but my brain feels so alert!”
+I want to sleep, but my brain feels so alert!”

-Hyperarousal can cause insomnia and has been found to be a key reason for why people experience insomnia.
+Hyperarousal can cause insomnia and is a key reason why people experience insomnia.

 Hyperarousal and its relationship to sleep

-“When the arousal system is hyperactive this leads to hyperarousal.
-People … try to get to sleep and say, ‘I’m quite tired and I close my eyes and suddenly it’s like a switch turned on.’
+“When the arousal system is hyperactive, this leads to hyperarousal.
+People try to get to sleep and say, ‘I’m quite tired, and I close my eyes, and suddenly, it’s like a switch is turned on.’
 It’s like being overtired.
-Sometimes, they also feel their heartbeat pumping in their chest or in the ear, report feeling nervous and restless, even when they don’t have a big event on.”
+Sometimes, they also feel their heartbeat pumping in their chest or in the ear, and they report feeling nervous and restless, even when they don’t have a big event on.”

 Waking in the night